ghazalayobi/data-projects/olist-ecommerce/README.md

 This project demonstrates an **end-to-end data engineering and analytics pipeline** using the **Olist E-Commerce dataset**.
 The work includes **data ingestion, cleaning, transformation, pipeline orchestration, database design, stored procedures, and advanced SQL analytics**, culminating in interactive dashboards and insights.

-The goal is to showcase not only **data analysis skills**, but also **data engineering practices** such as building a robust pipeline, handling messy data, and ensuring scalability.
+The goal is to use **data analysis skills**, and **data engineering practices** to build a robust pipeline, handling messy data, and ensuring scalability.

 ---